arvestad/PhyInCLogo/README.md

-python PIC.py ex.treefile ex.fa

 For dependencies
->>pip install biopython weblogo matplotlib numpy
+>pip install biopython weblogo matplotlib numpy

 If you are on mac
->>brew install ghostscript
+>brew install ghostscript

+Instructions
+>python3 PIC.py ex.treefile ex.fa